Wingxtra-Aerospace/wingxtra-de-precision-landing/docs/DATABUS_PORTS.md

 - multiple DroneEngage instances may exist
 - system firewalls may redirect traffic

+Why We Do NOT Implement Sniffing

+Sniffing (raw sockets, CAP_NET_RAW) was considered and rejected because:

+requires root or special capabilities

+fragile across kernels and interfaces

+unnecessary for a send-only publisher

+adds risk to flight-critical software

+Sniffing is acceptable for manual debugging, not for production flight systems.

+How Wingxtra Determines the Correct Port (Operational Guidance)

+To find the active DataBus port on a drone:

+Option 1 – Check DroneEngage configuration

+Look for de_comm / communication config files in:

+/etc/droneengage/

+/opt/droneengage/

+deployment .env files

+systemd service files

+Option 2 – Check running sockets
+sudo ss -lunp | grep de_comm

+or

+sudo netstat -lunp | grep de_comm
+Option 3 – Ask DroneEngage maintainers

+Preferred for fleet deployments.

+Once known:

+set the port via ENV, CLI, or config.yaml

+keep it consistent per deployment

+Example: Recommended Production Setup config.yaml
+mavlink_out:
+  mode: droneengage_databus
+  databus_host: 127.0.0.1
+  databus_port: 61234
+systemd override
+Environment=DATABUS_PORT=61234
+Summary (Read This First)

+❌ No hardcoded ports

+❌ No sniffing

+❌ No UDP bind/listen

+✅ Send-only UDP

+✅ Destination configured per deployment

+✅ Fail fast if misconfigured

+This guarantees:

+zero port conflicts

+predictable behavior

+safe coexistence with DroneEngage

+This policy is intentional and must not be “simplified” in future changes.

 Wingxtra has already encountered failures caused by assuming these ports.

 **Therefore: no default port is baked into code.**